 7. Camping in the sand dunes in Oman

-One of the most memorable experiences is camping in the desert, either at a luxury tented camp or in the wild dunes with a rooftop tent and local guide.
+One of the most memorable experiences is camping in the desert, whether at a luxury tented camp or out in the wild dunes with a rooftop tent.

 Spend the night under a sky full of stars, surrounded by rolling sand dunes that stretch to the horizon.
 The heat and remoteness make it feel like another world.

-After the desert, cool off in one of Oman’s natural oases - called wadis - where you can swim in clear, turquoise water tucked between rocky cliffs.
-It’s the perfect contrast to the dry desert heat, and one of the best ways to experience Oman’s wild beauty.
+After the desert, cool off in one of Oman’s natural oases called wadis, where you can swim in clear, turquoise water tucked between rocky cliffs.
+It’s the perfect contrast to the desert heat and one of the best ways to experience Oman’s wild beauty.

-See our Oman road trip itinerary that includes camping spots.
+See our Oman road trip itinerary, including amazing camping spots.

-6. Stargazing in the Atacama Desert, the driest non-polar place on Earth
+6. Stargazing in the Atacama, the world's driest desert

 When you touch down on the barren landscape of the Atacama Desert in northern Chile, it feels like you've landed on Mars.
-In fact, NASA actually tests their rovers here!
+In fact, NASA has tested their rovers here!

 If you love star gazing or have a fascination with space, you will be enthralled with this region known as the driest non-polar place on the planet.